cap-js-community/websocket/README.md

 Because of security concerns, it can be controlled which data of those events is broadcast, via annotations `@websocket.broadcast` or `@ws.broadcast` on entity level.

-- Propagate only key via one of the following options (default, if no annotation is present and event is not part of CDS service):
+- Propagate only key via one of the following options (default, if no annotation is present):
   - `@websocket.broadcast = 'key'`
   - `@websocket.broadcast.content = 'key'`
   - `@ws.broadcast = 'key'`